SteelCompendium/compendium/docs/Classes Single Page/Fury.md

 ### Impaled!

-*You plunge your weapon into your enemy like a boar upon a spit.*
+*You plunge your weapon into your enemy like a boar upon a spit.* **Keywords:** Melee, Strike, Weapon

 **Power Roll + Might:**